Special Training Programs

 Participants may choose from one of the following majors: Social Services #1130, Psychology Pre-Professional #1060 OR Psychology-Life Skills #1067.

 All programs include the following requisites: English Composition I and II and Introduction to Psychology.
 Each program has specific requirements in Mathematics, Health and Sciences courses.

 The social services major offers a broad base for the understanding of people and their strengths and needs.
 The focus of the major is on the social services delivery system in the context of contemporary social problems.
 Students will be exposed to the major theories of psychology, sociology, and social work as well as the ethical guidelines for those who work in these professions.
 The students will develop skills in the areas of interpersonal communication, interviewing, assessment, and basic interventions.

 The general objectives of the Social Services major are to: train students interested in careers in social welfare and prepare students who may wish to continue their studies towards a Bachelor's Degree in social services work.
 Graduates have obtained jobs in mental health, mental retardation, geriatrics, drug and alcohol, children and youth, corrections, and other social agencies.

 The Psychology Pre-Professional major is designed for students who have a serious interest in professional psychology.
 This major concentrates on the sciences, statistics, and experimental design.
 The major focus of this major should enable students to:

-- understand the scientific basis for exploring the meanings of human behavior
+- Understand the scientific bases for exploring the meanings of human behavior.

 Though completion of this major does not guarantee acceptance in transfer schools offering baccalaureate majors in psychology, students in this program typically have career goals of therapy, research, administration, or teaching.